 - Allows incoming calls to be routed to a set of designated users

 RingCentral says that its Persist feature provides some technological insurance against downtime and should help eliminate the need for additional third-party services to be configured and ready on standby if Internet outages occur.

-The redundancy provided by Persist is expected to play a part in the continuity plans of companies who provide critical services.
-While aimed primarily at enterprise-class organizations (for example, schools and hotels), the added resiliency may be appreciated by any operations who depend on communications remaining functional, such as operating rooms, blood banks or public emergency services.
+The redundancy provided by Persist is expected to play a part in the continuity plans of companies that provide critical services.
+While aimed primarily at enterprise-class organizations (for example, schools and hotels), the added resiliency may be appreciated by any operations that depend on communications remaining functional, such as operating rooms, blood banks or public emergency services.

 “As organizations move to cloud communications, it is imperative for them to have uninterrupted access to business-critical communications services,” said Robin Gareiss, president, Nemertes Research.
 “Cloud services that maintain voice and emergency calling capabilities during Internet outages have an edge because they address platform availability requirements.”

-RingCentral says the cloud-based feature will be easy for IT departments to deploy and will provide a seamless experience for end users once implemented.
-Persist is expected to launch for subscribers around the globe during the second quarter of 2019.
+RingCentral says the cloud-based feature will be easy for IT departments to deploy and will provide a seamless experience for end-users once implemented.